dersonsena/sigalei-stack/README.md

-## sigalei frontend e backend stack of our application
+## sigalei frontend and backend stack of our application

 ## General
 - [ ] CI with CircleCI